 In addition, students are encouraged to consider professional student lines of credit with their financial institution of choice.

-The Ryerson Faculty of Law seeks to create a vibrant and diverse academic environment.
+The Lincoln Alexander School of Law at Ryerson University seeks to create a vibrant and diverse academic environment.
 To ensure that our student body represents the fullest possible range of social, economic, ethnic, and cultural perspectives in our society, the Admissions Committee considers many factors.
 All files are reviewed holistically, without minimum GPA or LSAT requirements.